 Did you just gasp with horror?
 I realize that this is a highly polarizing statement, but I love kimchi and cheese.
 I can’t imagine budae jjigae without cheese.
 I made kimchi chicken quesadillas once and thought I’d died and gone to heaven.
 And this kimchi grilled cheese might be my very favorite grilled cheese sandwich, ever.

 Anyway, here’s the seriously simple recipe for kimchi grilled cheese, just in case you’re crazy like me.
 And if you’re not, just take out the kimchi and make a regular ol’ grilled cheese.
-I’m convinced that grilled cheese is something that everyone should know how to make, so if there’s any beginner cooks out there who need the basics, this is for you too!
+Because that’s something worth having in any arsenal.

-about 1 tbsp butter, enough to thinly butter one side of each slice
+- 2 tbsp butter, softened (or enough to thinly butter one side of each slice)

-2 slices American cheese (but I can see any kind of meltable cheese working here — pepperjack, cheddar, Colby, provolone, etc. Also, of course you can add more cheese!
+- 4 slices American cheese (or your favorite meltable cheese -- I think pepperjack, cheddar, Colby, provolone, etc. would all work well.
+Also, of course you can add more cheese!
 I support the right to limitless cheese.)

-1. Butter one side of each slice of bread, taking care to spread the butter to the very edges.
-(The very first time I tried to make a grilled cheese, sometime way back in high school, I didn’t do this and left a very clean black outline of a piece of toast in our frying pan.
-I’m not sure my mom ever got it off.)
-Note: Some people melt the butter directly into the skillet and then fry the bread in it, which I do not do.
-I find buttering the slices themselves to be a more precise use of the amount of butter I’ll need, and is likely a lesser amount as well.
-Also, if I have a toaster handy I like to lightly toast my bread beforehand, but that’s totally optional.
+- Butter one side of each slice of bread, taking care to spread the butter to the very edges.
+(The very first time I tried to make a grilled cheese, sometime way back in high school, I didn't do this and left a very clean black outline of a piece of toast in our frying pan.
+I'm not sure my mom ever got it off.)
+Note: You can also melt the butter directly into the skillet and then fry the bread in it, which is handy especially if you're like me and tend to forget to soften the butter beforehand.

 Thank you for reading and sorry if I disgusted you! 😉